 - Complete the form and return it to the DSO, along with written documentation of your disability and the relationship between the condition and your request for release from the meal plan or housing contract.
 The report should indicate the reasons why adjusting the meal plan or moving to a different location on campus is not a feasible alternative.

-- Schedule an appointment with the DSO to review your petition and supporting documentation.
+- Schedule an interview with the DSO to review your request and supporting documentation.
 (Students who have yet to arrive on campus should download the request packet and send the completed form to the DSO, who will contact the student to review his or her request.)

-- The DSO will inform the associate dean for housing and residence life of the Committee’s decision, and the associate dean will then inform you.
+- The DSO will inform the Office of Housing and Residence Life of the decision, who will then contact you in writing.

 The DSO is not required under law to assist students with temporary disabilities such as injury, psychological trauma, or short-term illness.
 However, on a case-by-case basis, we sometimes provide accommodations to such students.
 Documentation is still required.
 The DSO will evaluate the documentation to determine whether the condition qualifies for accommodations and what accommodations can be arranged.